 A sampling of recent projects:

-- Dik-diks know their shit: dunging and territoriality in a dwarf antelope
+• Dik-diks know their shit: dunging and territoriality in a dwarf antelop

-Colloquium on the Biology of Populations (EEB 522) ~ every semester for first 2 years
+EEB 522 Colloquium on the Biology of Populations~ fall and spring for first 2 years

 This course consists of weekly seminars by invited outside speakers focusing on the central problems of population biology and approaches that have proved fruitful.
 The seminars are followed by graduate student lunches with the speakers; students who have not yet passed their general exam are required to attend the lunches while post-generals students are highly encouraged to attend and typically do.
 Additionally, there is time to meet one-on-one with the seminar speaker which is highly encouraged.
-For some speakers, a dinner is held at a faculty member's house, providing another opportunity to interact with the speaker and faculty in a casual setting.
-See past series here:
+For some speakers, a dinner is held, providing another opportunity to interact with the speaker and faculty in a casual setting.